flowdee/hearthstone-cards/hearthstone-cards-for-wordpress/README.txt

 *   Enjoy the helpful and reliable community within the [Support Forum](http://coder.flowdee.de/forums/)
 *   Regular updates and improvements

+= How to display Hearthstone Cards =
+Update 1.2 comes along with a usability rebuild to improve reliable card name detection.

+**Please use e.g. [Druid of the Claw] to convert your card names within your WordPress pages or posts.**

+Basically take care of using correct special character according to your selected language.

 = Planned enhancements =

+*   Use colored links according to the quality of the used displayed card
 *   Providing a multilingual option page (feel to contact me with your translations)
 *   Supporting three card sizes: Small, Medium & Large